 A student who earns a grade of F in a repeatable course and subsequently repeats it and earns a passing grade may request to have only the last credit hours and grade earned computed in the students’ cumulative grade point average.

 Students may repeat other courses that are not designated as repeatable with the understanding that only the last credit hours and grades earned will be computed in the students’ grade point average.

-The Admissions and Records Office must be notified by the student in writing on the proper form of a repeated course to insure the repeat is noted on the transcript.
+The Admissions and Records Office must be notified by the student in writing on the Repeat Course Notification form of a repeated course to insure the repeat is noted on the transcript.

 Students should be aware that repeating courses may impact their financial aid.
 Because repeat course policies vary from college to college, students planning to transfer are encouraged to familiarize themselves with the policy of the college they will attend.